anoop-rehman/Qwen3-VL-for-Object-Detection/README.md

   (paths are stored relative to the dataset root so they can be re-used later)
 - `--resume` skips images already present in the output file, enabling crash-safe restarts
 - `--example IMAGE JSON` can inject the same few-shot examples used by `query_bbox.py`
+- `--context-image IMAGE` attaches extra reference images before each target image.
+Do not combine with `--example`.
 - Shares the same API tuning flags (`--api-base`, `--model`, `--max-tokens`, `--timeout`, `--temperature`)

 No annotated images are saved during batch jobs—the JSONL file is meant for downstream visualization or evaluation scripts.